 Griffes’ Poem has mystical and eerie melodies.
 In just one continuous movement this piece allows the performer to showcase melodic mastery and maturity.
 Because of its beautiful and compact nature, this piece fits perfectly into any program!

 Trail of Tears is absolutely captivating from the first note of the opening flute solo.
-This piece is haunting, magical and an exciting ride.
+This piece is haunting, magical, and an exciting ride.
 Daugherty describes it as "a musical journey into how the human spirit discovers ways to deal with the upheaval, adversity and adapting to a new environment.”
 Please do yourself a favor and take a listen to this piece if you do not know it!

 Valerie Coleman’s rich and colorful Danza de la Mariposa is inspired by the Yaravi, a Peruvian lament song, giving the listener a tour of the butterflies of South America, who dance and weave in syncopated rhythms while alternating between meters in 3 and 4.
 This music is for flutists written by a flutist.
 What could be better?!